 It's likely that the Cannes-based internships will be of most interest to readers.
 These are known as 'short' internships and run for the duration of the festival.
 Internships require a continuous presence in Cannes and all travel, accommodation, and living costs must be met by the intern themselves.
 The Festival does usually provide a small financial contribution, but as is often the case, interns will mainly need to survive by independent means.

 Applications can be made during a brief window in November, and successful interns will be contacted between December and March.
 Applications must be submitted online (stage.online-festival.com).
 For more information, email stage at festival-cannes.fr.
-All applicants must speak French fluently.
+All applicants must be to able to speak French fluently.

 Unofficial internships are also offered by several companies in Cannes.
-While these are not officially connected to the festival, they can provide an interesting learning experience for participants:
+Whilst these are not officially connected to the festival, they can provide an interesting learning experience for participants: